Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders

 \begin{itemize} \item Encoder trained with an MSE loss on the parameters for a supervised approach. \item Encoder trained using the reconstructions loss from a previously trained decoder for an unsupervised approach. \item Combination of the previous two where the parameter loss has a relative weighting of $0.01$ for a semi-supervised approach. \end{itemize}

-We test each training scenario with the encoder trained on synthetic and real spectra and evaluate the performance by testing the fits using PyXspec to get the reduced PGStat.
+In the unsupervised and semi-supervised approach, the previously trained decoder is used, which helps enforce the physical latent space; therefore, the overall autoencoder is still trained using semi-supervised learning.
+We test each training scenario with the encoder trained on synthetic and real spectra and evaluate the performance by testing the fits using {\sc PyXspec} to get the reduced PGStat.
 Due to variations in the real spectra, we fixed the training and validation datasets for all scenarios.
 These variations can drastically change the reduced PGStat, which does not reflect the network's accuracy.
 The variations between the datasets and the learning methods can result in the encoder overfitting or underfitting too much; therefore, for real spectra, we use a dropout of 10\% and a learning rate of $5\times 10^{-4}$, and for synthetic spectra, we use a dropout of 1\% and a learning rate of $10^{-4}$.
 We apply dropout to all convolutional and recurrent layers; however, we only use dropout on one linear layer for real supervised and semi-supervised learning and none for the rest.